ceedee666/opensap_python_intro/exercises/final_exam/assignment/exercise.md

    - `_` for each character in the guess that is not part of the word.
      For example, `check_guess("birds", "words")` should return `__XXX`.
 1. Implement a function `next_guess()` that takes a word list as a parameter.
-The function asks the user for a guess and checks if the guess is in the word list.
+The function asks the user for a guess converts the guess to lower case and checks if the guess is in the word list.
 If yes, the guess is returned.
 If not asks the user for another guess.
 1. Implement a function `play()` that: